KarthikeyaSarvan/metrolist-dynamic-island/README.md

+# 🎵 Metrolist (Aqua Dynamics Spoofed Spotify Package)

+---

 # 🚨 Important: Read This Entire README Before Installing

 ---

-# 🎵 Metrolist (Aqua Dynamics Spoofed Spotify Package)

 This is a **modified version of Metrolist** (GPLv3) with a **spoofed package name (`com.spotify.music`)** to **trigger Aqua Dynamics (aka Dynamic Island)** on devices running **ColorOS 15 and OxygenOS 15**.